You’ve got the questions, we have the answers!

 Age participation is from 4 years to 80+ years.

 Donor Families and Living donors are invited to take part in a select array of sporting events to help recognise their contribution.
-These include: 5km road race, 50m freestyle swim, 100m athletics sprint, ball throw and long jump.
+These include: Lawn Bowls, Darts, Golf Pairs, Petanque singles, 5km road race, 50m freestyle swim, 100m athletics sprint, ball throw, long jump 3km racewalk (woman) and 5km racewalk (Men)

 All competitors must be members of their relevant WTGF country member organisation.